-- 5.28 The Development Phase starts once we determine that we need to act, and that a policy response is appropriate. - 5.29 We develop a policy proposal by analysing the options for new policy, and assessing their relative costs and benefits.
+5.43 The Development Phase starts once we determine that we need to act, and that a policy response is appropriate.

+5.44 We develop a policy proposal by analysing options for new policy.
+We assess how different options advance our statutory objectives and we have regard to the regulatory principles described in Chapter 2.
 Our policy and supervisory functions work together to understand the impact of different options on firms and their business models.
 Insights from the Bank's financial stability function allow us to understand the potential broader, economic effects of a policy.
 Where appropriate, we consider approaches developed by other jurisdictions to address similar issues.
-Ultimately, we produce a refined policy proposal, which delivers what we judge to be the best mechanism for addressing the issue, while pursuing our objectives.
+Ultimately, we produce a refined policy proposal, which delivers what we judge to be the best mechanism for addressing the issue, while advancing our objectives.

-5.30 We consult on our policy proposals via a Consultation Paper (CP), and consider all responses before finalising our policy.
-Diagram 3 illustrates the stages within the Development Phase.
+5.45 We consult on our policy proposals via a CP and consider all responses before finalising our policy.
+Diagram 3 illustrates the stages within the development phase.